javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 As of now, the test fails, there's an error.
 That's logical: we have an empty function code in `pow`, so `pow(2,3)` returns `undefined` instead of `8`.

-For future, let's note that for there are advanced test-runners, like [karma](https://karma-runner.github.io/) and others.
+For the future, let's note that there are advanced test-runners, like [karma](https://karma-runner.github.io/) and others.
 So it's generally not a problem to setup many different tests.

 ## Initial implementation